ULHPC/ulhpc-docs/docs/jobs/hwloc.md

 ## Object types

-The architectural data extracted by hardware locality are not very useful without any information on how to pin software threads in the processes units of the compute nodes.
+The architectural data extracted by hardware locality are not very useful without any information on how to pin software threads on the processor units (PU) of the compute nodes.
 Fortunately, hardware locality also provides a distance matrix for the communication latency between processor units.
 Communication latency is reported at the lowest relevant level of an object type hierarchy.

 The object types are reported in the verbose output of hardware locality.